shred/acme4j/README.md

 # ACME Java Client ![build status](https://shredzone.org/badge/acme4j.svg) ![maven central](https://maven-badges.herokuapp.com/maven-central/org.shredzone.acme4j/acme4j/badge.svg)

 > **NOTE:** There is currently no _acme4j_ 2.0 release available at Maven Central.
 To use _acme4j_ with the ACMEv2 protocol, you need to build it yourself and use version `2.0-SNAPSHOT` in your project.
-Version 2.0 will be available at the latest when _Let's Encrypt_ starts its production ACMEv2 server on February 27th, 2018.
+Version 2.0 will be available as soon as _Let's Encrypt_ starts its production ACMEv2 server.
 >
 > **For production** you should use the latest version available at Maven Central (see the badge above).
 You can find the corresponding source code in the [acmev1 branch](https://github.com/shred/acme4j/tree/acmev1).